mxreppy/scoir-user-login-challenge/README.md

 #### Users

 1. We need at least one username / password persisted in the database for login.
-   2. For simplicity, we are using Django's builtin admin commands to add a super user.
-Future users could be more easily added in Django's admin interface which has a more friendly web form for adding and maintaining users.
+For simplicity, we are using Django's builtin admin commands to add a superuser (which is perfectly valid for using Django's auth system to verify password hashes).
+Future users can be more easily added in Django's admin interface which has a more friendly web form for adding and maintaining users.
-3. run `./manage.py createsuperuser` and supply a username, email and password for the super user
+3. run `./manage.py createsuperuser` and supply a username, email and password for the superuser

 #### Running the server